Virtual Writer-in-Residence

 The Virtual Writer-in-Residence (VWiR) program provides opportunities for Saskatchewan writers at all levels of development and genres to receive guidance and advice on a specific writing project from an established Saskatchewan writer.

 The program gives SWG members who live in Saskatchewan outside of Regina and Saskatoon access to the services of a VWiR.
-The VWiR will meet one-on-one with SWG members through a one-hour video call to talk about the individual’s submitted writing project and questions they have about writing.
+The VWiR will meet one-on-one with SWG members through a one-hour video call to talk about the individual’s submitted writing and questions they have about writing.

 Members may submit proposals, manuscripts or writing samples up to 15 pages in any genre for consultation.
 The VWiR will read your submission and be prepared to discuss your work and answer your questions during your consultation.